E-D-Richard/budget-tracker-webbapp/README.md

 ### Concepts Applied

 - Wireframing
-- Function Components
+- REact Function Components
 - React Hooks
-- Manage State with Redux-Toolkit and React-Redux
+- Manage App State with Redux-Toolkit and React-Redux
-- Passing data between components using the redux store (via the useDispatch and useSelector hooks)
 - Importing NPM packages and libraries
 - Version control with git and GitHub
 - Responsive Layouts (Users can use the application on both desktop/mobile)
-- Using CSS Grid and Flexbox and media queries for layout, positioning, and responsiveness
 - Deploying a website with netlify

 ### Languages, Frameworks, Tools and Libraries